Step-aside rule

 The step-aside rule is an internal policy of the African National Congress (ANC), the ruling party of South Africa, which requires members charged with corruption or other serious crimes voluntarily to "step aside" from participation in party and government activities, or face suspension.
 Since its adoption in 2017 at the ANC's 54th National Conference, it has led to the suspension of several ANC members, most prominently ANC Secretary-General Ace Magashule.
-In 2022, it has been applied to prohibit affected members from standing in internal leadership elections.
+In 2022, it was applied to prohibit affected members from standing in internal leadership elections.

 History

 2017: Step-aside resolution

 The origin of the step-aside rule is the 2015 National General Council (NGC) meeting of the African National Congress (ANC).
 During the presidency of Jacob Zuma (2009–2018), political corruption in the ANC-led government had become an increasingly important issue, especially amid mounting allegations of state capture by Zuma and his associates.
 The 2015 NGC had a heated debate about the powers of the ANC's internal Integrity Commission, and ultimately resolved to reinforce the commission's powers to respond to allegations of corruption by ANC members.